carsonoid/workshop-guts-of-git/content/docs/workshop/fundamentals/index.md

 In it's simplest form, yes!
 Although as a rule, you shouldn't edit files in `.git` other than the config.

-In this case you could quite easily accidentlly create a branch or tag that points to a bad target.
+In this case you could quite easily accidentally create a branch or tag that points to a bad target.
 But it *is* possible:

 You can try it: